|Region||Cities and Counties|

 Western Virginia Region

 If your organization meets Wells Fargo’s eligibility requirements and aligns with any of our stated focus areas, we encourage you to proceed with our online application.
-Applications from organizations serving counties in the Western Virginia Region will be accepted from January 1, 2016 through August 31, 2016.
+Applications from organizations serving counties in the Western Virginia Region will be accepted from January 1, 2016 through August 31, 2016 on a rolling basis.

 For more information or assistance in determining the focus area that best matches your organization or program, please contact: